btncwn/SOC-DetectionEngineering-Threat-Hunting-DFIR-Lab/09-incident-response/02-windows-persistence-investigation/screenshots/README.md

 > Registry Run Keys remain one of the most common persistence mechanisms used by attackers and should be routinely reviewed during incident response investigations.

 This investigation demonstrated how persistence techniques can be identified through registry analysis, PowerShell logging, automated hunting, and evidence validation.

+## Evidence

+### Registry Persistence Detection

+The Registry Run Key investigation identified a persistence entry associated with the Atomic Red Team simulation.

+---

+### Persistence Hunting Results

+The custom Python scanner successfully detected the persistence mechanism and exported the results to a CSV report.